 But simply checking off those boxes won't make you stand out.
 You need to demonstrate that you've challenged yourself academically; that means signing up for advanced coursework, like AP or IB classes and doing well in them.
 You need to show that you're up to the challenge of Princeton's rigorous academic requirements.

 Princeton requires its applicants to write at least two essays and three short answer questions (three essays if you've indicated an interest in Engineering, a Bachelor of Arts degree, or are applying Undecided).
 The admissions blog recommends taking your time on your essays.

 Because the essays are so important, we've put together a complete guide to the Princeton supplement.
 The biggest takeaway, though?
 Use your essays as an opportunity to show off your writing skills.
 Your work should be polished and written in your own voice.

 #3: Focus on What Makes You Stand Out

 Finally, Princeton wants its students to demonstrate exceptionalism in and out of the classroom.
 The vast majority of students who apply to Princeton will have a stellar academic track record.
 You need to show the admissions committee what makes you different from the other thousands of applicants.

 We'll return to these tips more in a later section.

 Single-choice early action program is a non-binding process, which means that if you're admitted, you have until May 1 to notify Princeton about your decision to attend.
 If you apply single-choice early action, also known as restrictive early action, on November 1, you may not apply to an early program at any other private college or university.

-However, you can still apply early to other schools.
+However, under Princeton's restrictive early action policy, you can still apply early to other schools.
 Here are the exceptions to the single-choice process: